 As of September 2020, Medicare does not consider stair lifts to be Durable Medical Equipment (DME) and as a result, Medicare will not pay for it.

 But, according to Payingforseniorcare.com , there may be a little bit of a loophole.
 It may not be one that you can take advantage of but certainly worth investigating.

 How Long Should A Stair Lift Last?

-The general estimated lifespan of a stair lift is 10 years.
+The general estimated lifespan is 10 years.
 But of course, like any other mechanical product, that lifespan depends on how often it’s used, how well it’s used (in other words, is it mis-used?) and also how well it’s maintained.

-I recommend that you have your stair lift maintained once a year.
+I recommend that you have a yearly routine maintenance performed on your stair lift.
 Just like most any other mechanical appliance in your home, a proper maintenance schedule will keep it running smoothly and for a longer lifespan.